Seacoast Church: History

 The church began in February 1988 with 100 people meeting in an apartment clubhouse by Greg Surratt and a team from Northwood Assembly, another large church in North Charleston.
 In April of the same year the first 'public' meetings were held in a rented theater with a vision for reaching out to the unchurched people of the Charleston area.
 The church grew quickly with its contemporary worship style and support from its mother church, Northwood Assembly.

 In 2002, the church had over 3,000 people attending weekly services, leading them to request permits to expand their facilities with local officials.
 The town of Mount Pleasant denied all requests, however.
 The church then began to use a video feed to show sermons to an off-site location.
 This was so successful that Seacoast began to open other "satellite" facilities throughout the Charleston metropolitan area and throughout the state and now in North Carolina.

 In 2007, it opened a Dream Center.

 In 2019, it dedicated a new building in Mount Pleasant including a 2,500-seat auditorium.

 In 2023, the church claimed to have a weekly attendance of 14,000 people and had opened 13 campuses in different cities.

 Beliefs

-Seacoast is a non-denominational Christian church.

-They believe "God is the Creator and Ruler of the universe and exists eternally as three co-equal persons: The Father, the Son, and the Holy Spirit.
-He is all-powerful, all-knowing, ever-present, never-changing, completely trustworthy, and holy.
-His very essence is good.
-He is our loving Father who is faithful to his people and his promises."

-They believe "Jesus Christ is the Son of God.
-He is both completely human and completely God.
-He lived a completely sinless human life and was crucified on a cross, dying in our place for our sins so that we may be reconciled with God.
-After three days he rose bodily from the dead to demonstrate his victory over sin and death.
-He ascended to heaven and will return again to reign forever as King of Kings."

-They believe "the Holy Spirit is the third person of the Trinity and is equal with the Father and the Son as God.
-He lives in every believer from the moment of salvation and provides us understanding in spiritual truth and guidance in doing what is right.
-The Holy Spirit's presence assures us of our relationship with Christ.
-He guides believers into all truth and convicts people of their sin.
-He comforts us, gives us spiritual gifts, and makes us more like Christ."

-They believe "God exists as one being in three persons: the Father, the Son and the Holy Spirit.
-Although each member of the Trinity serves different functions, they each possess equal power and authority."